iliadwebdev/iliad-standard-issue/readme.md

 #### Transgression

-I spent a great deal of time building post-installation scripts for [@iliad.dev/standard-issue](https://github.com/iliadwebdev/iliad-standard-issue/tree/main/packages/standard-issue) that would collected components for different environments (e.g. React / Next / Node) into one export under a namespace I don't actually own.
+I spent a great deal of time building post-installation scripts for [@iliad.dev/standard-issue](https://github.com/iliadwebdev/iliad-standard-issue/tree/main/packages/standard-issue) that would collect components for different environments (e.g. React / Next / Node) into one export under a namespace I don't actually own.
 What I was hoping to achieve:

 ```tsx
 // Hoping to achieve this